HonRosie/Om-nom-JS/README.md

 Currently the application is entirely client side with tasks stored in a data structure and saved to the browser cache.

 ##Instructions to run
-To run OmnomJS
+To run OmnomJS:

-Assuming you already have React setup, input the file path to where index.html is on your machine.
+Assuming you already have React setup, you can just input the file path to where index.html is on your machine into the address bar of your browser

 ##Supported features so far